Baja SAE

 There are multiple dynamic events, photographed by Official SAE Photographer Jethro Gaines of J. Gaines Studio, usually four per event, as well as a single four-hour endurance race.
 The dynamic events include hill climbs, sled pulls, maneuverability events, rock crawls, and suspension & traction events.
 Previously the cars had to be able to float and propel itself on water under its own power.
 This was changed from the 2012 competitions onward due to safety concerns.

 Static events, such as written reports, presentations and design evaluations are provided by participating teams.
 This is when the teams are judged on ergonomics, functionality, and producibility of their cars; ensuring that the final placement of the team does not rest solely on the vehicle's performance but rather on a combination of static and dynamic events.
 Required reports detail the engineering and design process that was used in developing each system of the team's vehicle, supported with sound engineering principles.

 Also, a cost report that provides all the background information necessary to verify the vehicle's actual cost is used to rate the most economically feasible for production.
 These reports are submitted weeks in advance of each event, where the presentations and design evaluations are given on site in the presence of SAE design judges.
 Teams with noticeable differences between the car and the cost report can be audited, where if the report and car do not match, the team will be served penalty points.

-Starting in 2022, all cars will be required to utilize a 4WD drive train system.
-Top teams have locked into a standard design in recent years, so the new drive train requirements serves as an opportunity for students to design systems from the ground up and shake up the design possibilities.
+Starting in 2022, all cars were required to utilize a 4WD drive train system.
+Top teams had locked into a standard design in recent years, so the new drive train requirements serves as an opportunity for students to design systems from the ground up and shake up the design possibilities.